 How many times do you travel each year?
-What proportion is work and play?
+What proportion are work and play?

 What’s your biggest travel pet hate?

 “Business” hotels that are presumably designed for business people, but not by business people.
-The kind of things you find in these kinds of places include electrical outlets far from bedside or hidden in corners (I shouldn’t have to crawl around on my hands and knees and/or rearrange furniture to recharge my iPhone within reach of the bed); no irons or ironing boards in the room; wrong style of hangers; and room temperature and shower controls that don’t seem to work, or awkward shower heads that spray anywhere but where you want it.
+The kind of things you find in these places include electrical outlets far from bedside or hidden in corners (I shouldn’t have to crawl around on my hands and knees and/or rearrange furniture to recharge my iPhone within reach of the bed); no irons or ironing boards in the room; wrong style of hangers; room temperature and shower controls that don’t seem to work; and awkward showerheads that spray anywhere but where you want it.